Upload styles to website in lighttable mode

 I threw out some thoughts on the mailing list, but haven't got too much response yet, other than Tobias directing me to issue #8747.
 I'll begin with the platform itself first, but I'll discuss my plans before hacking away to much :)

-#3 Updated by Robert Rosman almost 5 years ago
+#3 Updated by Robert Rosman about 5 years ago

 I've forked off dt and implemented the basics for this feature.
 It's working to choose a style, an image, enter the information and upload the style to the server (currently darktablestyles.sourceforge.net for testing purpose).
 There are still a couple things to do, beside bug testing the code: